sdetweil/samplePlugin/readme.md

 # Sample Plugin

-This sample smart-mirror plugin is intended to provide a working sample, and show how the parts fit together
+This sample smart-mirror plugin is intended to provide a working sample, and show how the parts fit together.

+**note** smart-mirror Version 0.27 and up auto loads plugins, and the plugin location configuration (bottom of the confiuration web page) will determine where the plugin content (if any) is displayed

 # plugin files
-- config.schema.json (optional)
+- config.schema.json (optional **maybe**)

     defines the configuration schema for your plugin.
+All plugins that have configuration requirements, **MUST** provide this file. which is used to generate the configuration web page to collect, save and provide editing of plugin configuration information.

     You can look at example schema and test your own at https://smart-mirror.io/playground/ see the form documentation here https://github.com/jsonform/jsonform/wiki
   * the sample provides a single text string to be used by the plugin.
     If not supplied, the service provides a default message string<br>
-      **config.schema.json.tr is the version that supports translation in smart-mirror v 0.28 and above** **note** the schema NAME in this file will be used during translation to match items in the locale/language files.
+      **config.schema.json.tr is the version that supports translation in smart-mirror v 0.28 and above,** **note** the schema NAME in this file will be used during translation to match items in the locale/language files.

 - index.html - *required* if there is content to display the html portion for your plugin.  this should use angular directives to generate the plugin content
-    This must be added to the main index.html to determine where it will be rendered.
-      **(deprecated, smart-mirror Version 0.27 auto loads plugins)**
     * the sample plugin uses this to display the text string managed by the controller<br>

 - controller.js - *required* for mgmt of any data displayed All of the angular controller logic (data binding) for your plugin.
-    This must be manually included in a script tag in the main index.html.
-      **(deprecated, smart-mirror Version 0.27 auto loads plugins)** It is acceptable to write Node here.
+    It is acceptable to write Node here.
     * The controller requests info from the service, and places that in the scope data that the index.html will access to display<br>